rsegecin/mTLSdotnet/Readme.md

 ### Question

- - The only thing that I didn't nail in this project is figure out why I can't I curl inside a container to a https endpoint even though CA is apparently correctly installed, if you do have an answer for please heat me out.
+ - The only thing that I didn't nail in this project is figure out why I can't I curl inside a container to a https endpoint even though CA is apparently correctly installed in there, if you do have an answer for please heat me out.

 License
 ----